openstack-archive/deb-python-aioeventlet/doc/using.rst

 link_future
 -----------

-.. function:: link_future(future)
+.. function:: link_future(future, loop=None)

-   Wait for a future, or a task, from a greenthread.
+   Wait for a future, a task, or a coroutine from a greenthread.

    Return the result or raise the exception of the future.